-The ethical compliance of Verna Group International (VGI) and its supply chain is one of the founding principles on which VGI conducts trade.
+The ethical compliance of Vernacare International and it's supply chain is one of the founding principles on which VCI conducts trade.

-Verna Group International holds a level 4 status to LSAS at its Worksop site, the highest level awarded for a Labour Scheme, and have dedicated plans to bring the other VGI sites to the same level within the next 3 years.
+Vernacare International holds a level 4 status to LSAS at its Worksop site, the highest level awarded for a Labour Scheme, and have dedicated plans to bring the other VCI sites to the same level within the next 3 years.

-All Tier 1 suppliers to Verna Group International undergo an Ethical audit by the VGI team, or a selected third party.
+All Tier 1 suppliers to Vernacare International undergo an Ethical audit by the VCI team, or a selected third party.
 This ethical audit consists of Health & Safety, Employment law and compliance, as a minimum, to the Ethical Trade Initiative (ETI base code) which details requirements of forced or banded labour in respect to Modern Slavery.

-Under the LSAS scheme all critical suppliers have a copy of the VGI Whistle Blowing Policy, written in the native language, thus allowing concerns over safety, or product quality, to be raised anonymously to the Verna Group International team by any supply chain worker.
+Under the LSAS scheme all critical suppliers have a copy of the VCI Whistle Blowing Policy, written in the native language, thus allowing concerns over safety, or product quality, to be raised anonymously to the Vernacare International team by any supply chain worker.
 We actively encourage our supply chain to be familiar with the ETI base code and assist in directing them to the relevant information in their native language.